 If you’re recruiting for a new member of your community team, how do you identify potential candidates, create a successful interview process and then support the on-boarding of your new team member?
 CEFP2019 Fellow, Liz Guzy, walks us through the steps.

 As community managers we are often tasked with many different roles, including Human Resources.
 As projects launch and demands mount, we realize we can no longer do it all and must consider hiring additional staff, but this process can be overwhelming and anxiety-inducing:

-What if no one applies or wants to be part of
+- What if no one applies or wants to be part of our community?

 In this guest blog, CEFP 2019 Fellow Arielle Bennett-Lovell considers how her community organizing efforts outside science help her in her day job as Coordinator for the Institute for Neuroscience at the University of Cambridge.

 What do a local campaign to save libraries, shared allotments, extinction rebellion protests, and a society of learned individuals all have in common?
 All of these are groups of people brought together by a shared goal, often with the intention of using collective discussions and engagement from members to push forward a set of ideas or principles using a variety of different initiatives.

 A mature scientific community, which is co-creating its programming and future direction as part of a member-led exercise, or advocating for larger societal change on key issues in broader society, shares a lot of organisational parallels with an active community outside of science.
 However, as community managers, we sometimes don’t see these connections and miss the opportunity to use a breadth of examples in our own organisations.